-- 4.1 NFCC/ORH recognise that the key output of this research is a methodology that FRSs can follow, adopt and adapt in their local area.
-To satisfy this, it was necessary to translate a detailed and iterative research project into something that is appropriate and easily applicable for all FRSs. - 4.2 While the research and background analysis for RTCs was as complex as for Dwelling Fires, the resultant methodology for FRSs is much simpler, for two key reasons: - (a) The Dwelling Fire methodology provided two options for calculating risk; LSOA and UPRN.
+- 4.1 While the research and background analysis for RTCs was as complex as for Dwelling Fires, the resultant methodology for FRSs is much simpler, for two key reasons: - (a) The Dwelling Fire methodology provided two options for calculating risk: LSOA and UPRN.
 For RTCs, the nature of the geography and the incident locations mean that the only approach is to evaluate likelihood and consequence against the road network. - (b) There were 12 key influencing factors associated with the likelihood of Dwelling Fires (and a similar number for consequence), however the research into RTCs found only weak relationships with some deprivation measures.
-As such, there is no requirement in this methodology to collect and manage data from multiple public sources to determine risk for RTCs. - 4.3 This draft report provides an outline of the steps that an FRS can take to calculate the likelihood, consequence and risk for RTCs in its area (see Figure 4-1).
+As such, there is no requirement in this methodology to collect and manage data from multiple public sources to determine risk for RTCs. - 4.2 This final methodology provides an outline of the steps that an FRS can take to calculate the likelihood, consequence and risk for RTCs in its area (see Figure 4-1).
 The methodology combines the statistical assessment of historical incidents (from the national IRS and Stats19 data) with SME input on the consequence impacts of incidents.